Septimus Heap: Septimus Heap Heptalogy

-Physik

 The antagonist of the third book, Physik (published in March 2007), is the 500-year-old spirit of Queen Etheldredda, who is accidentally released by Silas Heap.
 She sends Septimus to her immortal son Marcellus Pye.
 He is transported back in time to become the apprentice of the young Marcellus Pye, an alchemist who teaches him about Physik.
-In the present timeline of the novel, the Castle is infected by a deadly plague created by rat like creature owned by Queen Etheldredda who has the plan to acquire eternal life.
+In the present timeline of the novel, the Castle is infected by a deadly plague created by a rat like creature owned by Queen Etheldredda who has the plan to acquire eternal life.
 Jenna and Nicko meet a young trader, Snorri Snorrelssen with whom they travel in time to bring Septimus back though Nicko and Snorri couldn't escape.
 There, Jenna is taken to the living Queen Etheldredda as princess Esmerelda Queen Etheldredda's daughter who had disappeared, but she escapes with Septimus and they return to the present Castle.
-Marcia then destroys the substantial spirit of Etheldredda and Septimus brews an antidote to the plague (Sicknesse) using his knowledge of Physik. when Etheldredda is destroyed the true crown lost to Queen Etheldredda appears and is taken by Jenna for when she becomes queen.
+Marcia then destroys the substantial spirit of Etheldredda and Septimus brews an antidote to the plague (Sicknesse) using his knowledge of Physik.
+When Etheldredda is destroyed the true crown lost to Queen Etheldredda appears and is taken by Jenna for when she becomes queen.

-Queste

 The quest of the fourth book, Queste (published in April 2008), is a journey to the House of Foryx, in which "all times meet", to bring back Nicko and Snorri, who were trapped there after the events of the third book.
-Septimus is sent on this mission to Darken his Destiny for Merrin Meredith, who now holds the Two- Faced Ring by a ghost called Tertius Fume.
-Assisted by Jenna and his friend Beetle, among others, he pieces together a map to the House of Foryx.
+Septimus is sent on the quest by a ghost called Tertius Fume.
+Tertius has made a promise to Merrin Meredith, who now holds the Two-Faced Ring, to Darken the Destiny of Septimus.
+Assisted by Jenna and his friend Beetle, among others, Septimus pieces together a map to the House of Foryx.
 When they reach the house, Septimus meets Hotep-Ra, the first ExtraOrdinary Wizard, while Jenna and Beetle find Nicko and Snorri.
 Marcia and Sarah Heap arrive outside the house on Spit Fyre, and they return together to their own time.

-Syren

 The fifth book, Syren (published in September 2009), continues from where Queste ended.
 Septimus brings his friends to the Port, a place beside the sea where ships come and go, and when he brings back his friends back he, Jenna and Beetle get trapped on a mysterious island.
 There he meets a mysterious girl called Syrah Syara who tells him that she is possessed by the Syren (hence the name of the book) an evil spirit, and she also tells him about a dangerous plot by Tertius Fume to destroy The Castle.
 Together with the help of the others and a safe-charm jinnee sent to him by Aunt Zelda, Septimus stops the invasion of The Castle by Fume and his jinnee warriors (stolen from Milo Banda, the dead queen's husband and Jenna's father) and saves Syrah from the Syren.